Thinkmill/emery/README.md

 This is not a library of utility types, that problem is [largely](https://github.com/sindresorhus/type-fest) [solved](https://github.com/millsp/ts-toolbelt).

-This is not, in any way, a replacement for static types; we expect this library to complement your TS implementations.
+This is not, in any way, a replacement for static types.
+We expect this library to complement your TS implementations.

 ### What it is